ekingery/py-coding-exercise/EK-NOTES.md

   * It looks like references are stored in parent_dataset.
 I'm assuming we're good here but worth further eval if this were production code / I had time to learn more about references in python!
-* I'm curious in the skip patterns sample data csv (from the interview / google doc), why "Where do you shop for pet food?" does not register "What kinds of pets do you have?" as a conditional.
-It seems correct that it doesn't, but I didn't see how/why None values would actually be getting filtered out and not overlay / matched on.

 #### Python3 Compatibility ####
 The first commit (c7a4ffe) contains the updates I found necessary for python3